 It’s also one of the best NBN 50 plans around, with a typical evening speed quoted at 50 Mbps – meaning you’re going to get buffer-free streaming no matter what time of the evening you sit down to watch a show or movie.
 Telstra’s first-rate network is another big plus in that department.

 As usual with Telstra, you get a bunch of extras – three months of BINGE subscription, Telstra’s 4G-backup smart modem and the Broadband Protect package for online security.
-If your budget can stretch to it, this plan is a brilliant choice.
+If your budget can stretch to it, this plan is a brilliant choice and with $10/month credit for six months.

 Telstra Internet Plans + Bundles